What is nuclear medicine imaging?

 During the test

 You will lie on a padded examination table under a gamma camera.
-You will be positioned under the camera for a variable amount of time while the camera takes a series of pictures.
+You will be positioned under the camera while it takes a series of pictures.
 Because the pictures are taken at a constant rate, you will be asked to lie still.

-The average imaging time is less than one hour.
-Some studies require more than one hour and, in some cases, more than one visit.
+The average imaging time is less than one hour, but some studies require more than one hour and, in some cases, more than one visit.

-A computer connected to the camera detects the radiation coming from the body organ being examined, and forms a series of images.
+A series of crystals inside the head of the camera detects the radiation coming from the body organ being examined, and forms a series of images.
 These images are interpreted by nuclear medicine physicians who search for any abnormalities or disease and then make a diagnosis.